RIVA TNT2: Aladdin TNT2 chipset

 ALi integrated the RIVA TNT2 core into the motherboard chipset Aladdin TNT2.
 The northbridge ALi M1631 with graphic core was commonly paired with a M1535D southbridge and was prepared for the low-cost Socket 370 motherboards.
 Aladdin TNT2 offers support for both a local frame buffer (4-32MB) as well as unified memory mode.
 Frame buffer memory operated at 150 MHz and used 64-bit bus.
-External AGP 4x port for the separate graphic card was lacked.
-With the local frame buffer integrated TNT2 core offered similar speed compared to the separate TNT2 M64 AGP cards.
+This lacked an external AGP 4x port for a separate graphic card.
+With an integrated local frame buffer, TNT2 core offered similar speed compared to the separate TNT2 M64 AGP cards.

 Main motherboard manufacturers like Asus prepared boards with the Aladdin TNT2 and local memory.
 But solution was mostly known from low-cost and low-quality boards without separate memory.
 Boards like PC-CHIPS M754LMR (used chipset relabelled to PC133 GfX Pro) were known for both low speed and low stability.
 TNT2 graphic speed was crippled by missing local frame buffer and slow access to the main memory.